 One of the things that makes the BS360 stand out compared to domestic upright vacuums is that it has a larger cleaning head (36cm).
 This, combined with the twin motor for excellent suction, means it can quickly clean large areas of floor.
 Like other industrial vacs, it’s also built to be durable.

 Other features of the BS360 include the ability to lay flat on the floor, for getting underneath furniture, and a trap door to quickly clean blockages.
-The shape of the floor-head also allows you to clean under radiators quickly and easily (you can view the full spec of this model here).
+The shape of the floor-head also allows you to clean under radiators quickly and easily.

 The only downside to the larger floorhead is that the SEBO can be somewhat unwieldy to use.
 The head design helps when cleaning around furniture, but if you’re used to a domestic upright it can take some getting used to the larger design.
 We also think the hose could be longer.